dima-brook/w3f_application/elrond_bridge.md

 ![img](https://github.com/xp-network/w3f_application/blob/main/Use-case.png)

-+ Liquidity transfer form an account in a substrate Parachain to Elrond or form Elrond to a Parachain.
++ Liquidity transfer from an account in a substrate Parachain to Elrond or form Elrond to a Parachain.
 + Selling or purchasing Parachain based NFTs by an account holder in Elrond or vice versa.
 + Cross chain games with RPC connected smart contracts.
 + Lending or borrowing eGold, sovereign Parachain coins or other liquidity.